 All students entering nursing courses are required to have a completed School of Nursing health examination form.
-All students must submit the results of appropriate screening for TB annually.
+All students must submit documentation of receiving the hepatitis B immunization series, or positive titer; two varicella immunizations, or positive titer; a DTaP immunization; and the results of appropriate screening for TB annually.
 Failure to comply with all health requirements will result in the inability to attend the clinical portion of a course and failure of the course.